 Biology is the study of organisms in terms of the way they function and how they relate to each other and to their environment.
-A Level Biology deals with a variety of life processes including: cell biology, biochemistry, evolution and biodiversity, physiology, immunity and disease.
+A Level Biology deals with a variety of life processes including cell biology, biochemistry, evolution and biodiversity, physiology, immunity and disease.
 Additionally, A Level students build on the first year with more complex study including: neurology, genetics and genetic engineering, ecology and homeostasis together with a detailed study of respiration and photosynthesis.
 The second year of the A Level will come with a separate practical endorsement.
 After completing this course students will have gained a valuable insight into many branches of Biology.
+Students are required to structure and articulate longer answer questions, so a good grasp of English language is beneficial.

-Grade 6 6 in Combined Science + Maths Grade 6 OR Biology Grade 6 + another science Grade 6 + Maths Grade 6
+Specific entry requirements Grade 6 6 in Combined Science + Maths Grade 6

+OR Biology Grade 6 + another science Grade 6 + Maths Grade 6